SaiPavan-Tadem/Biostatistics_TA_Work/Readme.md

 https://www.youtube.com/watch?v=Z3i04RoI9Fk
 ```

-## Assignment Section
+### Assignments
+---
 ### 1.Problem Regression

 a.
 Use the Assignment_dataset-1 to perform Regression

 b.
 Predict -> `HeartDisease`

-1. `HeartDisease` as dependent variable and all other variables as independent
++ `HeartDisease` as dependent variable and all other variables as independent

-2. Every time,Do we need all independent variables for prediction ?
++ Every time,Do we need all independent variables for prediction ?

     -`Hint`: (hit try and error) choose few independent variables and try regression.
 Compare the test loss with previous.(submit any two combinations)

-3. Explian which regression method is required (Linear or Logistic) to perform this prediction with the help of `y_test` and `Prediction` distribution plots.
++ Explian which regression method is required (Linear or Logistic) to perform this prediction with the help of `y_test` and `Prediction` distribution plots.

  c.
 Predict-> `Cholesterol`

-   1. Choose the appropriate regression method to perform the task.
+   + Choose the appropriate regression method to perform the task.
-   2. Using `seaborn` and `matplotlib` visualize the data distributions as mentioned explained in the class.
+   + Using `seaborn` and `matplotlib` visualize the data distributions as mentioned explained in the class.
+---
 ### 2.Problem -Toss a coin N times and plot successive head distribution.

 a. write an algorithm to toss a coin (as discussed in the class).